CPAN-Security/security.metacpan.org/docs/readinglist.md

 ## Other articles and guides

 * (Checkmarx) [Preparing for Europe’s Most Extensive Cybersecurity Directive, NIS2 – What AppSec teams need to know](https://checkmarx.com/blog/preparing-for-europes-most-extensive-cybersecurity-directive-nis2-what-appsec-teams-need-to-know/)
+* (CPAN) [It takes a community to raise a CPAN module](http://neilb.org/2016/02/13/it-takes-a-community.html) – describing the different personas or roles involved in the life-cycle of a CPAN distribution.